TCGV/blog/_posts/2019-08-02-a-successful-deployment-model.md

 * Image upload rate (for media sharing application)
 * Content like rate (for a social application)

-**Incident Monitoring**
+**Error  Monitoring**

 Errors are continuously occurring in applications, but most of them are known and expected errors, such as authentication token expiration errors, or database query timeout errors.
-In incident monitoring we are interested in discovering deviations, or anomalies, from the expected occurrence of application errors, triggering an alert when that happens.
+In this line of monitoring we are interested in discovering deviations, or anomalies, from the expected occurrence of application errors, triggering an alert when that happens.
 An anomaly can be identified as:
 * A significant and unexpected increase (or decrease) in the rate of a known error
 * A consistent manifestation of a new, unexpected, type of error